Usually, I prefer to do annual summaries of skills learned, but I have accelerated so quickly at Limbic Media, that I have to do one at six months.

 - Increased Marketing capabilities.
 We have been running on a business development skeleton crew.
 I have been directly involved in pushing campaigns forward and securing qualified leads.

-- Engaged in Experiential Marketing campaigns creating unique, memorable installations that turn places into spaces for property management firms.
+- Engaged in Experiential Marketing campaigns creating unique, memorable installations that turn spaces into places for property management firms.

 - Clearly defined Limbic Media’s verticals crystallizing the company’s direction and revenue.